asfktz/fundamentals-of-software-architecture/01-introduction.md

 Historically, operations has been considered as a separate function and often outsourced.
 Because of that, architects couldn't control operations and had to design defensively around that restriction.
 That resulted in vastly more complex architectures.
 To address this, many companies started experimenting with new forms of architecture that combine many operational concerns with the architecture itself.
 For example, in older-style architectures like ESB-driven SOA, handling things like elastic scaling meant building them in the architecture itself, which greatly complicated it.
 In contrast to this, microservices architects realized that things like elasticity and scalability are best handled by the operations team.
 By creating a liaison between architecture and operations, architects can simplify the design and rely on ops for the things they handle best.
 ### Process
-The process that the development team uses has impact on many facets of software architecture.
+The process that the development team uses has an impact on many facets of software architecture.
 Agile projects can assume iterative development - iterative development and faster feedback loop for decisions.
 This allows architects to be more aggressive about experimentation.
 _"All architectures become iterative; it's just a matter of time" - Mark Richards (one of the authors)_
 ### Data
 - Code and data have a symbiotic relationship: one isn't useful without the other